Mizuho, Tokyo: Climate

-Mizuho has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Mizuho has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Mizuho is 13.4 °C. The average annual rainfall is 1998 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.0 °C, and lowest in January, at around 1.7 °C.

 Demographics

-Per Japanese census data, the population of Mizuho doubled between 1960 and 1980, but has remained relatively constant for the past 40 years.
+Per Japanese census data, the population of Mizuho doubled between 1960 and 1980, but has remained relatively constant since 1990.